-I am available by email and will respond to your questions within 24 hours.
+I am available by email and will respond to your questions within 24 hours (In most cases much sooner).
 If it is an emergency, please indicate it in the subject area of your email and also attach a high priority designation.
+You may email me directly through your John Carroll email account or, if you prefer, you may select the "send email" tab under Course Tools.
 I will respond as quickly as I can.
-Always check the Question and Answer Discussion Forum to ask a question of the entire class and see if a response has been posted.